bu-ist/bu-blocks/src/blocks/button/Readme.md

 ## Changelog

 ### 2.0.0
+ - Breaking Changes:
+   - Remove "Accent" style option.
+Themes can add it back if needed.
    - Remove old and incorrect `wp-block-button` class.
 This is a breaking change for themes.
+   - In SCSS partials rename classnames of styles from `.wp-block-button` to correct `.wp-block-bu-button`
+   - Remove wrapping `<p>` tag the previous version of the block had
  - Refactor block structure to modernize
+   - Move Attributes from static markup locations to default (html comment)
+   - Add Deprecations for the markup and attribute changes.
  - Convert block from Static to Dynamic using render.php.
  - Add Block Supports: Colors, Spacing, and Color Themes
    - Added support for custom `__bublocks_colorthemes` Block Support
-  - Breaking changes?:
-    - Rename classnames of styles from `.wp-block-button` to correct `.wp-block-bu-button`
-    - Remove wrapping `<p>` tag the previous version of the block had
-    - Move Attributes from static markup locations to default (html comment)
-    - Add Deprecations for the markup and attribute changes.
   - Convert block to Dynamic Block
     - Add `src/blocks/button/deprecated/deprecated.php`  function using DOMDocument to parse old block instances to scrape attributes out of the saved markup of existing static blocks.
 This is called in Render.php but could/should be moved to child themes that need it such as r-editorial, law, cfa, etc.